mariugul/LED-Cube-Code/docs/README.md

 ### Summary
 So to summarize the differences.
 If you just want to upload the code and make it work, I would suggest sticking with the Arduino IDE.
 It's not necessary to write any code as it's already done, except for the pattern.h file to generate LED patterns.
 However, I highly recommend using the [Cube 3D](https://github.com/mariugul/cube-3d) software to generate this file.
 If you however wish to write some code yourself and want to get more into embedded development, I advice on checking out Atmel Studio.

+## Wiring the Cube
+TODO: image/schematic and or explanation of wiring.

 ## Code
 ### Pattern File
 To generate a light show on the LED cube you only need to edit the file `pattern.h`.
 This is simply a header file `.h` with an array containing the patterns.
 The default file looks like below and turns all LEDs on and off at a 250ms interval.